sqlxpert/aws-tag-sched-ops/readme.md

  * Tags and reference dictionary updates to support scheduled restoration of images and snapshots

- * Function to list AWS resources tagged for unsupported combinations of operations, in the usual compact, line-oriented format
+ * `DEBUG` mode function to list AWS resources tagged for unsupported combinations of operations, but in the usual compact, line-oriented format

  * Generalization of reference dictionaries to support more AWS services and resource types.
 (Which ones?)